kingluddite/web-dev-notes/js/express/02-routes.md

 ```

 ## Troubleshooting Server running already on ports
 * I hate this problem as it always sneaks up at the wrong time and always takes time to fix.
 The problem is a port that didn't close properly.
-So you have to find it and kill it.
-You can never run two processes from one port.
+So you have to find it and kill it (stop the process).

+**note:** You can never run two processes simultaneously from one port.

 You may run into this problem

 If you get this error:

 ![port 3000 running already error](https://i.imgur.com/qdntYtd.png)

-solve it with this
+Solve it with this

 ```
 $ lsof -i:3000
 ```

-Find the PID and kill it with:
+Find the `PID` and kill it with:

 ```
 $ kill -9 $pid
 ```

-* replace $pid with the actual PID number
+* replace `$pid` with the actual `PID` number

 I also would get this error

 ![error](https://i.imgur.com/0sLlsdj.png)

 Solve it the same way but just swap out the different port number.

 # Problem
-When we view the /blog page in chrome console tools `Network` tab, it has a status of [200](https://httpstatuses.com/200) (if it is cached you will get [304](https://httpstatuses.com/304) status code)
+When we view the `/blog` page in Chrome console tools `Network` tab, it has a status of [200](https://httpstatuses.com/200) (if it is cached you will get [304](https://httpstatuses.com/304) status code)

-we want to tell search engines that this page is not created yet or under construction and should not be watched or followed.
+We want to tell search engines that this page is not created yet or under construction and should not be watched or followed.

-How can we tell the Search Engines this page is not ready?
+## How can we tell the Search Engines this page is not ready?
 We can manually change the status code to [503](https://httpstatuses.com/503)

 ```js